ARM-software/sbsa-acs/README.md

  - The result of a test should not be taken as a true indication of compliance.
 There is a possibility of false positives / false negetives.
  - There are gaps in the test coverage.
 Refer to the [Testcase checklist](docs/testcase-checklist.md) for details.

+## Github Branch
+  - To pick up the release version of the code, checkout the release branch.
+  - To get the latest version of the code with bug fixes and new features, use the master branch.

+## Target Platforms
+  Any AARCH64 enterprise Platform which boots UEFI.

 ### Prerequisites